sushil-mathew/sushil-mathew.github.io/README.md

 ## About me
 I am a Research and Teaching Assistant in the Economics Department at the University of Warwick.
-My research interests are centered around development economics broadly.
+I am an incoming PhD in Economics and Public Policy at Imperial College London.
+My primary research interests are centered around development economics and applied econometrics and data science.
-My current research interest is in understanding why we have differences in Female Labour Force Participation (FLFP) around the world.
-I hope to understand what are the consequences of these differences on macroeconomic output.
-I would also like to then take a long-term view and understand some of the factors that have positively enabled higher FLFP in countries around the world.
-Using this, it would be useful to understand if we can apply these same transformations in countries with relatively low FLFP.
-At the heart of it, to answer these questions, we would need to be able to measure things that are unobserved.
-For instance, we don't observe a counterfactual world where a country with low FLFP, has high FLFP.
-I would love to use a combination of data, theoretical modelling and econometrics creatively to answer these questions.

 ### Research-in-progress
 #### Changing body weight of adolescents in Great Britain: The role of fast food.